Donyell Malen

-Donyell Malen (born 19 January 1999) is a Dutch professional footballer who plays as a forward for club Aston Villa and the Netherlands national team.
-Malen started his professional career at PSV Eindhoven.
-At youth level he also featured for Ajax and Arsenal.
+Donyell Malen (born 19 January 1999) is a Dutch professional footballer who plays as a centre-forward or winger for club Roma and the Netherlands national team.

+Malen played youth football for Ajax and Arsenal before joining PSV Eindhoven in 2017, playing for their youth side Jong PSV before graduating to the senior team.
+He joined German club Borussia Dortmund in 2021, spending four years there before joining Premier League club Aston Villa in 2025.
+After a six-month loan spell at Roma, he permanently signed for the club in the summer of 2026.

+Malen has played at every youth international level for the Netherlands from under-15, before making his senior debut in 2019.
+He was part of the Netherland's squads at Euro 2020 and 2024, and the 2026 World Cup.

 Club career

 Early career

 Malen began his career with Ajax in 2007.
-Despite a great deal of resistance coming from Ajax, in 2015 he left Ajax to join English club Arsenal.
-Malen joined up due to Arsenal being the side of his heroes Thierry Henry and Dennis Bergkamp.
+Despite a great deal of resistance coming from Ajax, in 2015 he left Ajax to join English club Arsenal, due to his heroes Thierry Henry and Dennis Bergkamp.